fermarsan/aixt/prerequisites.md

 ```

 # V language
 **Aixt** project not only is based on _The V programming language_ but use it for formating the Aixt source code and also as cross-platform system scripting language for implementing the project's Makefiles.
-You can install _V_ using _git_ as follows:
+You can install [_V_](https://github.com/vlang/v) using [_git_](https://git-scm.com/) as follows:
 ```
 git clone https://github.com/vlang/v
 cd v
 make
-v Symlink
+v symlink
 ```

 # Native C compilers